AdaCore/libadalang/user_manual/introduction.rst

 * We need in some cases (such as IDEs) to make tooling that can work with incorrect and/or evolving Ada code.

-* We need a tool that can work incrementally, eg. doesn't have to start from scratch if you change a variable name in the dependency of a file you want to analyze.
+* We need a tool that can work incrementally, e.g. doesn't have to start from scratch if you change a variable name in the dependency of a file you want to analyze.